openEOPlatform/documentation/federation/index.md

 - a single temporal extent,
 - and scale the data to a range so that the output format can adequately save it.
 :::

+*You need to have at least version 0.19.0 installed to use this functionality.

 ## Batch jobs